shirleyilenechan/incident_mappings/ServiceNow/README.md

 3. Define your request parameters in the `request_parameters.py` file.

-4. Run the `pagerduty_servicenow_mappings.py` script from the command line, from the same directory where you cloned this repository:
+4. Run the `pagerduty_servicenow_incidents.py` script from the command line, in the ServiceNow folder where you cloned the incident_mappings repository:
    ```bash
    python3 external_references.py
    ```

 ## How the Script Works

-The `pagerduty_servicenow_mappings.py` script will:
+The `pagerduty_servicenow_incidents.py` script will:

 1. Send a GET request to the incidents endpoint to retrieve incident data
 2. Filter incidents to include only those with ServiceNow references
-3. Generate a CSV file named `pagerduty_incidents_mapped_to_servicenow.csv` in the same directory where you cloned this repository.
+3. Generate a CSV file named `pagerduty_incidents_mapped_to_servicenow.csv` in the ServiceNow folder where you cloned the incident_mappings repository.

 ## Error Handling

-The `pagerduty_servicenow_mappings.py` script will exit with an error message in the following cases:
+The `pagerduty_servicenow_incidents.py` script will exit with an error message in the following cases:

 - If the PagerDuty API request fails
 - If no incidents with ServiceNow metadata are found